Polydactyly: Classification & Treatment

 A decision should be made on which duplicate to retain.
 This can be guided by:

-• Size: one duplicate is usually hypoplastic or rudimentary
+• Size: one duplicate is usually hypoplastic or rudimentary.

-• Function: ulnar collateral ligament is important for pinch
+• Function: ulnar collateral ligament is important for pinch.

-• Movement: passive and active range of movement
+• Movement: passive and active range of movement.

-• Radiology: location of duplication
+• Radiology: location of duplication.

 "Equal parts surgery"

-The Bilhaut-Cloquet Technique This is indicated in Types I + II or convergent and symmetrical type IV polydactyly.
+The Bilhaut-Cloquet Technique is indicated in Types I + II or convergent and symmetrical type IV polydactyly.
 Excise adjacent inner halves of each duplicate and fuse the remaining outer segments.

-• Standard Technique: simple wedge excision of structures
+• Standard Technique: simple wedge excision of structures.

 Nail problems, epiphysiodesis and reduced range of movement limit this technique.

-This is illustrated in the image below
+Pre-axial polydactyly is illustrated in the image below.

 "Spare Parts Surgery"